pypyr/pypyr/README.rst

 =======
 Testing without worrying about dependencies
 -------------------------------------------
-Run from tox to test the packaging cycle inside a virtual env, plus run all
+Run tox to test the packaging cycle inside a virtual env, plus run all tests:
-tests:

   .. code-block:: bash